Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-17-battles.md

 "Hey, guys...that mercenary found us."

 Allison settled in under the cloak that Julian had so thoughtfully packed into the bag.
-It wasn't much---in fact it was little more than rough sacking, but the colour blended with the concrete and dust of her rooftop perfectly.
+It wasn't much - in fact it was little more than rough sacking, but the colour blended with the concrete and dust of her rooftop perfectly.
 At most, she would look like a tarpaulin left on the rooftop storage to keep the dust out, here in a place where it never rained.

 "*Reinforcements?"* Julian asked her.